sikatikenmogne/WeConnect-IUI-mobile/README.md

 ## 🌍 Localization

+This project supports multiple languages.
+The currently supported languages are:

+- English
+- French

-This project generates localized messages based on arb files found in the `lib/src/localization` directory.
+The localized messages are generated based on arb files found in the `lib/src/localization` directory.

 To support additional languages, please visit the tutorial on [Internationalizing Flutter apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization)